Canadian military bands: Royal Canadian Air Force

 The Air Reserve maintains three military bands.
 The 400 Tactical Helicopter Squadron Pipe Band, and the 402 Squadron Pipes and Drums are pipe and drum bands, the former based at CFB Borden, the latter based in Winnipeg.
 The Air Reserve also maintains one brass and reed band, the Musique du 438e Escadron tactique d'hélicoptères, based in Montreal.

 Royal Canadian Navy

 The Canadian Forces Naval Reserve maintains six military bands.
 Each summer, musicians from the six active Naval Reserve bands come together to form the National Band of the Naval Reserve and perform throughout Canada.
 They have played at every Halifax International Tattoo since the mid-1970s, performed on Parliament Hill, at the National War Memorial, at Grey Cup parades, for royal tours and other events.
-The six active reserve bands in the RCN include:
+All navy bands are brass and reed bands.
+The six active reserve bands in the RCN are: